scott-vincent/Software-Development/README.md

 C:\apache-maven-3.5.0
 ```

-You need to create an environment variable to tell your system where JMaven is installed
+You need to create an environment variable to tell your system where Maven is installed
 and to be able to run it from the command line.
 You do this as follows:

 Either use the windows search box and search for "Edit environment variables for your account"